angular/angular/aio/content/guide/docs-style-guide.md

 You identified the snippet's source file by setting the `path` attribute to sample folder's location _within_ `content/examples`.
 In this example, that path is  `docs-style-guide/src/app/app.module.ts`.

-You added a header to tell the reader where to find the file by setting the `title` attribute.
+You added a header to tell the reader where to find the file by setting the `header` attribute.
-Following convention, you set the `title` attribute to the file's location within the sample's root folder.
+Following convention, you set the `header` attribute to the file's location within the sample's root folder.

 <div class="alert is-helpful">